waves2weather/landshut-reproducibility-discussion/README.md

 [**Reproducible Research Coursera course**](https://www.coursera.org/learn/reproducible-research): A course on reproducibility mostly focused on R.

 **Greg Wilson's papers**: [Best](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745) and [Good Enough](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510) Practices for Scientific Computing.
-Fantastic tipps and tricks for coding.
+Fantastic tips and tricks for coding.
 Easy to read and implement.

 [**Stephan's convective variability Github repository**](https://github.com/raspstephan/convective_variability_analysis): Example repository for a reproducible paper.
 Note that this is just one way to approach computational reproducibility.
 There are doubtless many other and many better ways of doing this.